 There is no minimum period of time you are required to have lived in the state before being allowed to register.
 You may register as soon as you move into your new community.

-to request a voter registration form and affidavit.
-The deadline to register to vote by mail is Wednesday, October 24.
+mail you absentee voter registration forms and instructions.
+The deadline to register by mail to vote is Wednesday, October 21, 2020.

 If after submitting your FPCA, your ballot does not arrive, contact your election official first.
 Then: